Item number wys_69081

 Zooxanthellen / Light

-The keeping of small polyp stone corals (SPS = Small Polyp Stoney Coral) is possible with today's technology, such as the use of the Fauna Marin Balling Light method and the Zeolight system without problems.
+Keeping of sps corals (SPS = Small Polyp Stoney Coral) is possible with today's technology, such as the use of the Fauna Marin Balling Light method and the Zeolight system.

-If you take care of the right current, good lighting and the right water values, a successful keeping of corals with good growth and great colors in the sea water aquarium is feasible.
+If you take care of the right current, good lighting and the right water values, a successful keeping of SPS corals with good growth and great colors in the saltwater aquarium absolutely possible.

-In contrast to large polyp stony corals (LPS), which usually cope well even with higher nutrient values, small polyp stony corals quickly show a loss of color or stagnating growth.
+In contrast to lps corals (LPS = Large Polyp Stoney Coral ), which usually cope well even with higher nutrient values, sps corals quickly show a loss of color or stagnating growth.
 Formerly colorful corals often turn an unsightly brown.
-This is because the more nutrients there are in the water, the more zooxanthellae the coral forms.
+This is because of the higher nutrients in the water, which promotes zooxanthellae growth in the coral.

-Also the light intensity has effects on the colouring and the growth of the corals.
-We at Fauna Marin Corals successfully keep our SPS corals under a mix of T5 tubes (50/50 white/blue) in combination with KESSIL LED lamps.
+Also the light intensity has effects on the coloring and the growth of the corals.
+We at Fauna Marin Corals successfully keep our sps corals under a mix of T5 tubes (50/50 white/blue) in combination with LED lamps.

 Important for the care of small polyp stone corals is the constant maintenance of the salinity, as well as the use of a good sea salt, such as the Fauna Marin Professional Sea Salt.
-The salinity should always be between 34/35 per mille, respectively 1.022 and 1.024 density.
-A regular check of the density is an absolute must in marine aquaristics.
+The salinity should always be between 34/35 salinity, respectively 1.022 and 1.024 density.
+A regular check of the density is an absolute must in saltwater aquariums.

 Pay attention - especially in summer - to the temperature in the aquarium.
-Small polyp stone corals do not tolerate longer-term exceedances of 30 degrees.
-If this is the case, the corals fade - this is the so-called Coral Bleaching.
+Sps corals do not tolerate long-term excess of 30 degrees Celsius (86 degrees Fahrenheit).
+If this is the case the corals fade, which leads to the so-called Coral Bleaching